-This is London’s one and the only golden rule.
+This is London’s one and only golden rule.
 Do not stand on the left side of an escalator under any circumstances.
 Walking only on the left side.
 Standing is done using the right hand.
 If you don’t follow these rules, you’ll be considered a tourist and get a lot of disapproving tuts.

 Never Refuse a Cup of Tea

 A welcoming gesture is to offer someone a cup of tea when they arrive to visit your home.
-Refusing the cup of tea communicates to your host that you are not welcome in their home and maybe considered impolite.
+Refusing the cup of tea communicates to your host that you are not welcome in their home and may be considered impolite.

 Don’t Imitate the British Accent

-First and foremost, no matter how much you practise, your British accent is unlikely to be very excellent.
+First and foremost, no matter how much you practice, your British accent is unlikely to be very excellent.
 Save that for later, once you’ve established some excellent friends with a British person.
 No local, not just in UK but in any nation, would appreciate the imitation of their accent.
 If you are impressed with their accent, try to learn their accent gradually and we’re sure one day you’ll be able to speak with the same accent!

 Check out the Scholarships for Indian Students to Study in UK